awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/create-codecommit-association.md

    1. Do one of the following:
       + If you already have a KMS key that you manage, enter its Amazon Resource Name \(ARN\)\.
 For information about finding the ARN of your key using the console, see [Finding the key ID and ARN](https://docs.aws.amazon.com/kms/latest/developerguide/find-cmk-id-arn.html) in the *AWS Key Management Service Developer Guide*\.
-      + If you want to create a new KMS key, choose **Create an AWS KMS key** and follow the steps in the AWS KMS console\.
+      + If you want to create a KMS key, choose **Create an AWS KMS key** and follow the steps in the AWS KMS console\.
 For more information, see [Creating keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.

 1. \(Optional\) Expand **Tags** to add one or more tags to your repository association\.
 For more information, see [Tagging a repository association in Amazon CodeGuru Reviewer](tag-repository-association.md)\.